finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.get_a2_b_data_for_fund(scope, code, valuation_point_data_query_parameters, nav_type_code=nav_type_code, as_at=as_at, filter=filter, property_keys=property_keys, opts=opts)

-        # [EXPERIMENTAL] GetA2BDataForFund: Get A2B data for a Fund.
+        # [EARLY ACCESS] GetA2BDataForFund: Get A2B data for a Fund.
         api_response = api_instance.get_a2_b_data_for_fund(scope, code, valuation_point_data_query_parameters, nav_type_code=nav_type_code, as_at=as_at, filter=filter, property_keys=property_keys)
         pprint(api_response)